thsetz/ps.basic/docs/source/usage.rst

 Usage
 =====

+..
+Setup ( Not Visible)
+    >>> import os

 The ``ps.basic`` package implements utilities helping in the development of distributed services within the ps environment.

+    - easing setup for staging environments
     - easing setup for logging
-    - easing setup for staging environments
-    - easing setup for config files
+    - easing setup for configuration files
+    - locking mechanisms to guard against execution of multiple service instances
     - basics to implement and document services based on finite state machines
-    - locking mechanisms to guard against execution of multiple servive instances

 Core Mechanism Easing setup for staging environments